Stability analysis through folds: An end-loaded elastica with a lever arm: Planar Elastica

-In order to test the developed theory in ~section~\ref{sec:Sec1}, we consider a special Euler elastica model and analyze stability of the associated equilibria.
-An inextensible and unshearable planar massless uniform elastic rod with a bending stiffness $K$, which is straight in its undeformed configuration is clamped at one end and connected to a dead load through a massless rigid lever arm at the other, as shown in Figure~\ref{fig:Elastica_schematic}.
-Let $ \{ \mathbf{e_{x}},\mathbf{e_{y}}, \mathbf{e_{z}} \}$ denote a fixed right-handed orthonormal laboratory frame.
+An inextensible and unshearable planar massless uniform elastic rod with a bending stiffness $K$, which is straight in its undeformed configuration, is clamped at one end and connected to a dead load through a massless rigid lever arm at the other end, as shown in Figure~\ref{fig:Elastica_schematic}.
+Let $ \{ \mathbf{e}_{x},\mathbf{e}_{y}, \mathbf{e}_{z} \}$ denote a fixed right-handed orthonormal laboratory frame with $\mathbf{e}_{z}$ pointing out of the plane.
 The ends of the rod are defined by the coordinates $s=0$ and $s=l$ in its fixed undeformed configuration.
 The lever arm is rigidly fixed to the tip $s=l$ so that it forms an angle $\psi$ with the tangent of the tip $s=l$.
-The dead load exerts a force $\mathbf{F}$ in the $\mathbf{e_{x}}-\mathbf{e_{y}}$ plane and a moment $\Psi \times \mathbf{F}$ due to an offset of the loading at the tip $s=l$.
-Here, $\Psi$ is the lever arm of the load in the fixed frame.
-Let $\mathbf{d}_{r}$ and $\mathbf{d}_{t}$ denote the local directors along the radial and tangential directions, respectively, of the centerline at the tip $s=l$.
-Then, $\Psi$ is given by $\Delta_{r}\mathbf{d_{r}} + \Delta_{t}\mathbf{d_{t}}$, where $\Delta_{r}$ and $\Delta_{t}$ are the respective components.
-If $\Delta$ denotes the length of the arm and makes an angle $\psi$ with the tangent at the tip $s=l$, then $\Delta_{t}=\Delta \cos \psi$ and $\Delta_{r}=\Delta \sin \psi$.
-Let $\theta(s)$ be be the angle between the tangent of the rod centerline and the vertical.
-The direction of the load $\mathbf{F}$ with respect to vertical laboratory frame is denoted by $\alpha$.
-The position vector of the rod centerline $\mathbf{r}(s)$ in the deformed configuration is represented using
+The dead load exerts a force $\mathbf{F}$ in the $\mathbf{e}_{x}-\mathbf{e}_{y}$ plane and a moment $ \boldsymbol \Psi \times \mathbf{F}$ due to an offset of the load $\mathbf{F}$ at $s=l$.
+Here, $\boldsymbol \Psi$ is the lever arm of the load. \\

-where $x(s)$ and $y(s)$ are the components in the fixed frame.
-As the rod is assumed to be inextensible and unshearable, the tangent of the rod in the deformed configuration satisfies the relation